Department of Materials Science and Engineering Courses

 Fall

 This course is designed to give experience in individualized research under the guidance of a faculty member.
 The topic is selected by mutual agreement, and will give the student a chance to study the literature, design experiments, interpret the results and present the conclusions orally and in writing.
+Students must have a faculty advisor lined up prior to adding this class.

 27-556 Materials Project II